radiatecode/dachartjs/README.md

 <!-- generate configured chart script -->
 {!! $myChart->chartScript() !!}
 ```
+> See sample code [here](examples/TEMPLATE-EXAMPLE-4.md) if you want to use api chart script using dedicated chart class
 ## Chart Types
 There are various predefined types of chart (configured) available such as
 #### Bar chart